nopsys/nopsys/README.md

      / Makefile  - compiles your src into vm.obj and recursivelly calls nopsys make iso, providing the path to vm.obj

+## Current (No) Operating Systems using Nopsys:
+ * [CogNOS](https://github.com/nopsys/CogNOS): A Cog (Spur) Pharo Smalltalk.

 ## Documentation
+We are currently working on providing proper documentation for developers.

 ## Goals for this new version of Nopsys
 - [ ] Make Nopsys work with the new family of Open-Smalltalk VMs (Stack, Cog, Spur) and with the up to date images